Vimy Militaria

 What's New!

-Welcome to the first Vimy Militaria update of 2024!
-This month's additions, in keeping with recent updates, include a wide variety of material.
-Highlights include some nicer Canadian Second World War and Cold War era long service groups, including one to a WO1 from the Cameron Highlanders of Ottawa, and another to an Air Commodore.
-Victorian material includes a Crimea Medal and Army Long Service and Good Conduct Medal pair to a commissioned QM in the Royal Artillery who served for several years in the 1840s here in Canada, as well as a range of other medals from this era.
-There are also a good number of First World War groups and singles, to both Canadian and British recipients, and a couple of Canadian Second World War casualty groups as well.
+Welcome to the latest Vimy Militaria update of 2024!
+This month's additions include a large variety of British Victorian material, as well as some singles and groups to scarcer Canadian First World War units, and some Canadian Second World War groups as well.
+Highlights include a Second World War RCAF group with a scarce King's Commendation for Valuable Service in the Air awarded for bravery during a 1948 expedition in the Canadian Arctic to survey the location of the Magnetic North Pole, and a nice Canadian double long service group to a Canadian RCAMC officer.
 As always, I encourage you to contact me directly with your wants, as I am happy to keep these on file and to contact you if something in your area of interest arrives; my active servicing of client want lists results in a large quantity of incoming material never making it to the website, and is the reason that my updates are less frequent, so if you have not sent me your wants, please consider taking advantage of this service.

 Please keep visiting regularly!